Colors of the following climate diagrams: Ontario British Columbia

 Precipitation amount per day

-Depending on the season and the location of a country, the wind brings with it a varying amount of water.
+Depending on the season and the location of a country, the wind brings a varying amount of water with it.
 As a rule, the water evaporating in the oceans is absorbed and then transported inland.
-The greatest amount of rain (hail or dew are also forms of precipitation) in British Columbia occurs in November.
-Then about 4.0 liters per square meter fall per day.
+The greatest amount of rain (hail or dew are also forms of precipitation) in British Columbia occurs in November, when about 4.0 liters per square meter fall per day.
 In Ontario, the average amount of precipitation ranges from 1.5 liters per day in January to 3.2 in June.
 However, these are average values.
 If you consider that there are only 9.3 rainy days in Ontario in June, each of them accounts for about 10.2 liters.

 Sunshine hours per day

-With 2263 hours of sunshine per year, Ontario is in the lead.
+With 2,263 hours of sunshine per year, Ontario is in the lead.
 The most hours of sunshine (10.1 per day) are in July.
-British Columbia falls into second place with only 1935 hours.
-There the sun is visible in December even only 1.3 hours per day, so not hidden behind clouds.
+British Columbia falls into second place with only 1,935 hours.
+There the sun is visible in December for only 1.3 hours per day, so not hidden behind clouds.

 Hours of daylight

 The length of a day varies throughout the year and depends on the distance from the equator.
-The length of day measured here is the period between the middle of the morning and evening twilight.
-In December, the day in British Columbia is only 8.3 hours long.
-In June, on the other hand, it is 17.7 hours.
-In Ontario, it is 9.2 hours in December and 16.3 in June.
+In December, the day in British Columbia is only 7.6 hours long.
+In June, on the other hand, it is 17.0 hours.
+In Ontario, it is 8.7 hours in December and 15.8 in June.